jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 export  LD_LIBRARY_PATH=/usr/lib/myoldlibs:/home/jadi/lpic/libs/
 ```

-and then run any command, the system will search `/usr/lib/myoldlibs` and then `/home/jadi/lpic/libs/` before going to the main system libraries \(defined in ld.so.cache\). . .
+And then run any command, the system will search `/usr/lib/myoldlibs` and then `/home/jadi/lpic/libs/` before going to the main system libraries \(defined in `/etc/ld.so.cache`\). . .

-## loading dynamically
+## Loading dynamically

 As the last part of this section, lets see how we can manually tell linux to run a program using its _dynamic linker_.
 Its also called dynamic loader and is used to load dynamic libraries needed by an executable.
 It might be called `ld` or `ld-linux`.
 You can find yours by running: